Asixa/ALight-Renderer-Complex/README.md

 it based on the BufferRenderer from the ALightCreator Project.

+it should be no problem just open the ALightRendererComplex.sln

 ## Dependence-And-Requirements
 This project was compiled using visual studio 2019.
 The cmake file is currently not available.